MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_system_scoped_policy_id_ace.md

 ## -description

-The SYSTEM_SCOPED_POLICY_ID_ACE structure defines an access-control entry (ACE) for the system access-control list (ACL) specifying  rights for a scoped policy identifer.
+The SYSTEM_SCOPED_POLICY_ID_ACE structure defines an access-control entry (ACE) for the system access-control list (ACL) specifying  rights for a scoped policy identifier.
 This ACE causes an audit message to be logged when an atrempt to gain access to an object  based on a configured policy scope.

 ## -struct-fields